 These challenges are also present in individuals struggling with addiction and trying to get an education.
 Sometimes, people begin using drugs to help their academic performance, but often it leads to addiction and worsening performance.
 If a student is struggling with addiction, they may neglect their schoolwork.

-Cocaine addiction can also affect a person’s relationships.
+Cocaine and relationships do not mix.
 They may lie or hide things from friends or family members to cover up their addiction out of shame or fear of judgment.
 Often, they’ll neglect their relationships and withdraw or stop contacting loved ones altogether.
 They also might not maintain their responsibilities, such as helping out around the home or paying their bills.
 Relationship tension can cause individuals who struggle with addiction to continue using cocaine as a way to cope.

 Criminal or Finacial Trouble